 Ten was met with generally solid reviews that, once backed by the growing mainstream success of first singles “Alive” and “Even Flow” gradually helped the band capture the alternative rock zeitgeist being foisted upon them in the wake of Nirvana’s game-changing success.
 The fact that Ten’s third single, “Jeremy,” took over radio and MTV in September of 1992, just as grunge mania was achieving complete hysteria, just proves how much timing plays a role in rock stardom or failure.

 Had the grunge marketing phenomenon never happened, critics and fans would have never draped flannel shirts all over Ten’s eclectic and, thanks to Vedder’s poetic introspection, wonderfully lucid, if often somber track-listing.
 Its songs ranged from the riffing hard rock of “Once,” “Why Go” and “Porch,” to the deliberate, almost religious majesty of “Black,” “Oceans,” “Garden” and “Release,” and all of it was sprinkled with countless classic rock elements (not least of which the abundant psychedelics most evident on “Alive” and “Deep”).

 Still, even though it took a while for Ten to gain commercial momentum, Pearl Jam found themselves uncomfortable with their newfound fame.
-So much so that the band spend the next few years refusing to shoot videos for MTV, trying to take on Ticketmaster and generally eschewing all associations with the musical “mainstream” before finally coming to terms with their well-deserved popularity.
-Clearly, all has been forgiven (though there was nothing to forgive in the first place) by their millions of fans, so many of whose lives were positively impacted, even changed forever by Ten.
+They'd spend the next few years refusing to shoot videos for MTV, trying to take on Ticketmaster and generally eschewing all associations with the musical “mainstream” before finally coming to terms with their well-deserved popularity.

 The Top 100 Rock Albums of the '90s